-And even if you already have an advisor, consider asking them the following questions, too – to confirm you’ve made the right choice.
-After all, you can always change advisors anytime!
+We’ve identified six questions to ask a financial advisor to help you choose the right one for you.
+Even if you already have an advisor, consider asking them the following questions, too – to confirm you’ve made the right choice.
+And if you decide that you haven’t, remember that you can always change advisors at any time.

 1. Are you a fiduciary?

 Fiduciaries are required to place their customers’ best interests ahead of their own.
-Registered Investment Advisors and their representatives are required by law to adhere to a fiduciary standard.
-Stockbrokers and mutual fund salespeople (including those working in bank lobbies) are not required to follow that standard.
+Registered investment advisors and their representatives are required by law to adhere to a fiduciary standard.
+Stockbrokers and mutual fund salespeople, for example, (including those working in bank lobbies) may not be required to follow that standard.

 2. What are the total costs I will pay to work with you?

 Note the specific phrasing of this question.

 Don’t simply ask an advisor what their fee is because what they earn is not the same as what you’ll pay.
 In addition to your advisor’s fee, you want to know the costs of buying the investments your advisor recommends to you to avoid getting a pricey bill for market transactions.